nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![list students](images/listStudents.png)

 Format: `list students`
-*  Shows a list of all students.
+*  Shows a list of all students in the course.

 ### Adding a filter: `filter add`